UntoastedToast/fontshare-font-downloader/README.md

 ## Overview

-Fontshare Font Downloader is a script designed to automate the process of downloading fonts from the [Fontshare website](https://www.fontshare.com/).
+**Fontshare Font Downloader** is a script designed to automate the process of downloading fonts from the [Fontshare website](https://www.fontshare.com/).
 It uses the Playwright library to interact with the website, collect all available font links, and download them to your local machine.
-The script can run in a headless browser mode, making it efficient for automated workflows.
+The script supports running in headless mode, making it efficient for automated workflows.

 ## Features